- Home

 Tree and Weed Inspections

 The City of Champlin provides the service of a certified tree inspector who will inspect all public and private places within the City for diseased trees.
-If the tree inspector finds that a tree is diseased, he/she will notify the property owner by mail that the diseased tree(s) must be removed within twenty (20) days from the date of such notice.
+If the tree inspector finds a diseased tree, he/she will notify the property owner by mail that the diseased tree(s) must be removed.
+The notice will provide information on the tree and a removal date.
 If the diseased tree(s) is not removed, the tree inspector shall order the tree(s) to be removed at the expense of the property owner.
 For more information, contact the Parks and Public Works Department at 763-421-2820.

 Weed Notice